 1947 Bowing to pressure from HUAC, the Actors' Equity council reiterates its stand against communism.

 1975 As part of its season celebrating the United States Bicentennial, The Kennedy Center presents a revival of Thornton Wilder's The Skin of Our Teeth on Broadway at the Mark Hellinger Theatre.
-Directed by José Quintero, the production stars Elizabeth Ashley as Sabina, and Alfred Drake and Martha Scott as Mr. and Mrs. Antrobus.
+Directed by José Quintero, the production stars Elizabeth Ashley as Sabina, and Alfred Drake, and Martha Scott as Mr. and Mrs. Antrobus.
 Despite rave reviews for Ashley, the revival proves to be a disappointment and closes after 7 performances.

 2001 Brooke Shields hosts the tenth annual "Broadway on Broadway" concert in Times Square, featuring songs from recent hit The Producers, and the then-previewing Urinetown.
-It's the last light-hearted event in the crossroads for some time, as news events of two days hence were about to overwhelm the city.
+It's the last light-hearted event in the crossroads for some time, as news events of two days hence are about to overwhelm the city.

 2004 The musical version of Alice Walker's The Color Purple has its world premiere at the Alliance Theatre, starring LaChanze.
 It opens on Broadway the following year, winning LaChanze the Tony Award for Best Actress in a Musical.

 2004 Mandy Patinkin and the chorus girls of 42nd Street are on hand to cut the ribbon for Dodger Stages, a complex of five new Off-Broadway theatres (formerly a multiplex cinema) just west of the Times Square theatre district on 50th Street.
 The complex is renamed New World Stages two years later.